Tired of Cricut's crafting machines? Here are the best Cricut alternatives

 Reasons to avoid

-What you need to know: We think this is the best cheaper alternative to Cricut Maker.
+30-second review: I think this is the best cheaper alternative to Cricut Maker.
 There are plenty of similarities between to two machines.
 In terms of speed, they're very close, with both being very fast.

 Design: Like the Maker 3, the Cameo 4 has an integrated roller feeder.
 The roller can handle longer designs than the Maker 3, and the cutter has new tools like the Kraft and Rotary and can handle balsa wood, leather and even chipboard.
 It can cut material up to 3mm (0.11in) thick using the knife blade, which beats the Maker 3 by 0.6mm.

 Performance: Despite Silhouette Cameo 4 prices being lower, it's actually the stronger of the two machines in terms of downward force, boasting 5kg, a full 1kg more than the Cricut Maker.
 Another big difference between this and the Maker 3 is the software.
 We've always found Cricut's to be very intuitive and easy to use if perhaps a little simplistic, but Silhouette Studio has a steeper learning curve.
-That said, we like the fact that Silhouette opted for standalone software that runs on a computer, which means there's no need to be online.
+That said, I like the fact that Silhouette opted for standalone software that runs on a computer, which means there's no need to be online.

 A large laser Cricut alternative